-- 23. Utilise existing access and the location of existing access road to provide access around the site. - 24.
+- 23. Vehicular access to the site should be from one of the three optional access points shown in Figure 25 to ensure that this is safe for the scale of vehicular use associated with the proposed development.
+This must be done in conjunction with the Highway Authority. - 24.
 Provide a trail for pedestrians and cycles (NMU groups) around the lake, providing a renewed board walk to the southern and eastern banks with occasional pedestrian access to the lake via jetties. - 25.
-Provide a trail for pedestrians and cycles (NMU groups) through the site via existing site access and north west, south western and southern corners (see Design Principles Fig. 28) to link with Jubilee Path and the aspirational extension of Centurion Way in Holm Bush Wood (ancient woodland). - 26.
+Provide a trail for pedestrians and cycles (NMU groups) through the site via existing site access (see Design Principles (Figure 25) and to link with Jubilee Path and the aspirational extension of Centurion Way in Holm Bush Wood (ancient woodland). - 26.
 Ensure appropriate access to and provision of bus stops close to the site.
-Ensure there is a

-- linked pedestrian footpath to bus stops and to existing footpaths.
+Ensure there is a linked pedestrian footpath to bus stops and to existing footpaths.
 Provide safe crossings if necessary. - 27.
 Delivery of schemes that improve the tourism business offer including cycle/E bike hire, electric car charging and car club provisions will be supported.